abhishek-v-gopal/C-programing/README.md

 # simple arithemtic operations

 Write a C program to read in two integers a and b and an arithmetic operator op (character datatype).
 Calculate results of the expression.
 R=a op b.
 Use switch statement in your program.
 Also find the maximum and minimum of those integers using the conditional operator

+# prime or not

+Write a C program to check whether a given integer is prime.
+If it is not a prime number, display all its factors excluding 1 and that number.